 Heidelberg Catechism – Lord’s Day 44

-Q. What is required in the tenth commandment?
+Q. What is God’s will for you in the tenth commandment?

-Q. But can those who are converted to God keep these commandments perfectly?
+Q. But can those converted to God obey these commandments perfectly?

 A. No. In this life even the holiest have only a small beginning of this obedience.*1

 Nevertheless, with all seriousness of purpose, they do begin to live according to all, not only some, of God’s commandments.*2

 *1 Eccles.
 7:20; Rom.
 7:14-15; 1 Cor.
 13:9; 1 John 1:8-10

 Q. No one in this life can obey the Ten Commandments perfectly: why then does God want them preached so pointedly?